 Home | Event Info | Registration | Group Challenge | Heart Health | Ski & Snowshoe Resources | Sponsors | Contact

-The 5km fun tour officially begins promptly at 11:00am but given this is a "for the fun and health of it" Tour you really can pretty much get started early...late...whatever you like -- just get out there for heart health!
+The 5km fun tour officially begins promptly at 11:00am but given this is a "for the fun and health of it" Tour you really can pretty much get started early...late...whatever you like -- just get out there for fun and health!
 We do ask that you please pre-register for the Tour if you are starting before we open day-of registration.

 The optional Ski Your Age challenge is included with regular Tour registration.
 Adults and kids aiming for Ski Your Age in Minutes obviously know how long things will take.
 For kids tackling Ski Your Age in Kilometers typically an hour is plenty of time.

-For adults taking on the more ab Ski Your Age in Kilometers challenge, you should schedule your day based on your average easy pace per kilometer.
+For adults taking on the more ambitious Ski Your Age in Kilometers challenge, you should schedule your day based on your average easy pace per kilometer.
 For example, a 50 year old racer will likely take between 2-4 hours to ski 50km on a gentle course like the Tour loop.
 Add more time if you want to diversify with some loops on the other Mt Bachelor Nordic trails (remember, you must have a season pass or full day pass to ski the middle/lower Mt Bachelor trails).
 We suggest you start any Ski Your Age journey so that you'll be done in time to join us in the post-Tour festival area (12-2pm) for refreshments and fun.
 We do ask that you please pre-register for the Tour if you are starting before we open day-of registration.

 Where: Mt Bachelor Nordic Center.
 Enter the West Village parking lot at Mt Bachelor (last place you can drive in winter up Cascade Lakes Highway), look immediately to your right when you enter parking lot & you'll see the Nordic Center.
 On the right side you'll see some tents and decorations -- that's where you'll find the Tour "village" (only exception would be really bad weather, then we'll be inside the Nordic Center downstairs with a basic check-in table).